 A Relationship That Feels Secure

-Underneath frustration and withdrawal is often a shared need to feel safe, chosen, and supported.
+Beneath frustration and withdrawal is often a shared need to feel safe, chosen, and supported.
 PACT is designed to help couples build that sense of security so the relationship itself becomes a source of stability rather than stress.

 Understanding Each Other More Fully